 Earlier this month, ZeniMax, owner of developer id Software, accused Oculus VR and former id employer John Carmack of stealing intellectual property used in the development and success of the Oculus Rift virtual reality headset, which Facebook announced to purchase for $2 billion in March.

 On Wednesday, ZeniMax officially filed a lawsuit in the U.S. District Court for the Northern District of Texas against Oculus VR and founder Palmer Luckey, for “illegally misappropriating ZeniMax trade secrets relating to virtual reality technology, and infringing ZeniMax copyrights and trademarks.”
 The suit goes on to accuse Oculus VR of breach of contract, unjust enrichment, and unfair competition.

 The focus of the lawsuit centers around the relationship between Palmer Luckey and John Carmack, who joined Oculus VR as its Chief Technology Officer last August.
-Prior to leaving his position at id Software, which he co-founded, Carmack openly worked on some of the Oculus Rift technology, which Zenimax claims is technology that should belong to them.
-Carmack publicly disputed this claim via his twitter account stating, “Oculus uses zero lines of code that I wrote while under contract to Zenimax.”
+Prior to leaving his position at id Software, which he co-founded, Carmack openly worked on some of the Oculus Rift technology, which Zenimax claims that the technology to develop the Rift should belong to them.
+Carmack publicly disputed this claim via his Twitter account stating, “Oculus uses zero lines of code that I wrote while under contract to Zenimax.”

 In a press release announcing the lawsuit, Chairman & CEO of ZeniMax Robert Altman stated:

 “Intellectual property forms the foundation of our business…We cannot ignore the unlawful exploitation of intellectual property that we develop and own, nor will we allow misappropriation and infringement to go unaddressed.”